Acting With Impunity

 3/28/25

-Tyler Hassen places the CIO and CISO at the Department of the Interior on admininstrative leave under investigation for raising alarm about DOGE’s access and delaying Stephanie Holmes from having admin access to the FPPS system.
+Tyler Hassen places the CIO and CISO at the Department of the Interior on admininstrative leave under investigation for raising alarm about DOGE’s access and delaying Stephanie Holmes from having admin access to the FPPS system, which gives her visibility into payroll for half of the federal government.

 DOGE abruptly places 50 technologists working at the IRS on administrative leave.
 This is a common tactic used by DOGE to prevent federal staff from monitoring or checking DOGE’s actions at the agencies and is often a precursor to firing them.